rubyfu/RubyFu/en/module_0x1__basic_ruby_kung_fu/conversion.md

 ## Convert Hex \(Return address\) to Little-Endian format

-Little-Endian format is simply reversing the string such as reversing/backwarding "Rubyfu" to "ufybuR" which can be done by calling the `reverse` method of the `String` class
+Little-endian format is simply reversing the string such as reversing/backwarding "Rubyfu" to "ufybuR" which can be done by calling the `reverse` method of the `String` class

 ```ruby
 "Rubyfu".reverse